Do you remember getting your first bad grade?

 Late evening: you drag yourself out of your office chair, gobble something and collapse into bed.

 No celebration.
 Nor savoring your work.

 Has this ever happened to you?

-When you chase external goals like ticking off boxes, good grades and promotions, it can actually hinder your performance.
+When you chase external goals like checking off boxes, good grades and promotions, it can actually hinder your performance.
 Psychologists call this type of motivation “extrinsic”.

 On the other hand, when you do an activity just because you love it or find the challenge exciting, it’s an “intrinsic” motivation.

-Your life’s journey is no longer an adventure, just an obsessive need to arrive, to attain, to “make it”.
-You no longer see or smell the flowers by the wayside either, nor are you aware of the beauty and the miracle of life that unfolds all around you when you are present in the Now.”
+“If you become excessively focused on the goal…. your life’s journey is no longer an adventure, just an obsessive need to arrive, to attain, to “make it”.
+You no longer see or smell the flowers by the wayside either, nor are you aware of the beauty and the miracle of life that unfolds all around you when you are present in the Now.” —Eckhart Tolle

 Let go of “no pain, no gain”